akka/akka/CONTRIBUTING.md

 # Akka contributing guidelines

-These guidelines apply to all Akka projects, by which we mean both the `akka/akka` repository, as well as any plugins or additional repos located under the Akka GitHub organisation.
+These guidelines apply to all Akka projects, by which we mean both the `akka/akka` repository, as well as any plugins or additional repos located under the Akka GitHub organisation, e.g. `akka/akka-http` and others.

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that make it easier to achieve our goals in an efficient way.